-This directive is issued to all licensed elevating device contractors to clarify the requirements prior to an alteration of an existing elevating device in accordance with ASME 17.1-2016/CSA B44-16 – Safety Code for Elevators and Escalators.
+This bulletin is issued to all licensed elevating device contractors to clarify the requirements prior to an alteration of an existing elevating device in accordance to the A17.1/B44-2016 code.

-Note: Only where sufficient proof is provided and express permission has been granted by the safety manager may an alteration comply with the 2007 edition of the code until October 31, 2020, as per Ministerial Order M259-2019 that refers to the new section 17(2)b) of the Elevating Devices Safety Regulation (“EDSR”).
+Note: Only where sufficient proof is provided and express permission has been granted by the safety manager, may an alteration comply with the 2007 edition of the code until October 31, 2020, as per EDSR section 17(2)b).

 The requirements for the submission and filing of technical information documents for major and minor alterations of an existing elevating device are as follows:

-Note: As per section 12(2) of the Safety Standards General Regulation, in an emergency or if required to perform regulated work when the permit issuing office is closed, a person is not required to obtain a permit before performing regulated work if the person:
+Note: As per section 12(2) of the Safety Standards General Regulation, in an emergency, or if required to perform regulated work when the permit issuing office is closed, a person is not required to obtain a permit before performing regulated work when the person:

 - is authorized under the Act to perform the regulated work, and

 - applies for a permit from the regulatory authority on the first business day following the emergency or the next day that the permit issuing office is open.